by-implication/by-implication.github.io/data/portfolio-casestudy/website/casestudy.md

-#The By Implication Website
+# The By Implication Website
 The portfolio and public-facing site of By Implication.

-##Background
+## Background
 Four years overdue, and it's finally here.
 And yet, this is still something of a temporary website.
 (But then again, so was the original.)
 This context provided a good number of constraints to work with: time couldn't be wasted on pretty complexities; no parallax, no fancy toolbar animations based on scroll position; everything had to be simple, clean, and responsive.
+We also needed the site to be served statically to allow for SEO and performance.
+Thank goodness for React.

-## next level
+## Approach
+Lorem Ipsum